 After performing satisfactorily for a minimum of one semester, the student completes the Plan of Study for the Educational Specialist Degree form (S-2) and submits it to the Student Services Office in his or her department.
 The Student Services Office will send the completed form to the Graduate School for final approval.
 The plan of study must be filed with the Graduate School by the end of the student’s second semester of enrollment.
 The plan of study should list course work and other appropriate educational experiences that:

 If the student changes the approved plan of study, then he or she must submit the Plan of Study Courses Substitution form to the Student Services Office in the academic department.

 Each candidate must successfully complete and pass the required academic culminating experience.

 The Educational Specialist degree program in ELPA culminates with a Web-based internship portfolio in which the student demonstrates mastery of the Missouri Leader Standards.
 The portfolio serves as the comprehensive exam at the end of the program of study.
-The ELPA Student Services Office will submit the S3 Report of Committee form, signed by all committee members, to the Office of Graduate Studies once the student has completed the internship for required certification.
+The ELPA Student Services Office will submit the S3 Report of Committee form, signed by all committee members, to the Graduate School once the student has completed the internship for required certification.

 The Educational Specialist degree program in SISLTculminates with a web-based portfolio in which the student demonstrates mastery of the program competencies.
 The portfolio serves as the comprehensive exam at the end of the program of study.
 The SISLT program coordinator will report the results of the student’s portfolio review to the SISLT Student Services Office.
-The SISLT Student Services Office will then submit the S3 Report of Committee form, signed by all committee members, to the Office of Graduate Studies indicating whether or not the student passed his/her portfolio.
+The SISLT Student Services Office will then submit the S3 Report of Committee form, signed by all committee members, to the Graduate School indicating whether or not the student passed his/her portfolio.